Julington Creek Plantation Community Development District

 8.3 Where, for any reason, a proposer is given an opportunity to re-bid on a solicitation, all competing proposers should also be given an equal opportunity to re-bid the requirement.
 Those conditions in which it is in the District’s best interests to allow a re-bid may include changes in requirements or changes in specifications.

 8.4 Unless an Emergency exists, as defined in this Policy, or the purchase is under the thresholds set forth in Section 3.0, the District’s Board of Supervisors shall pre-approve the proposal at a Board meeting prior to the execution of an agreement.
 If this pre-approval does not occur, it is possible that the agreement may not be honored by the District.
-The District Manager should seek District Counsel’s review or drafting of an agreement once the proposal is approved by the Board.
+The General Manager should seek District Counsel’s review or drafting of an agreement once the proposal is approved by the Board.

 8.5 Once the agreement is in place, provide copies of the executed agreement to the District Manager.
 The District Manager is the official records custodian of the District.